Excel Quotient Function

-- A Dialog box appears, as shown in the image below– Function Arguments; the next step would be to select cell reference or input numeric values as required.
+- A dialog box appears in the image below– function arguments.
+The next step would be to select cell reference or input numeric values as required.

-- Go to Numerator line and click on blank space and then click on Cell containing Dividend, here it is A1 and the same process for Denominator to select divisor in B1.
+- Go to the “Numerator” line, click on blank space, and then click on the cell containing the dividend.
+Here, it is A1.
+The same process is for the denominator to select the divisor in B1.

-- You can also type numeric value (e.g., 4) in Denominator if you have fix Divisor.
+- We can also type numeric values (e.g., 4) in the denominator if we have a fixed divisor.

-- Then Click on “OK,” and the quotient answer appears in the selected cell, i.e., D2.
+- Then, click “OK,” and the quotient answer appears in the selected cell, D2.

 Example #3 – Using Direct Numeric Values

-Another way of calculating Quotient is by using a direct numeric value.
-When we know what numeric value is.
+Another way of calculating a quotient is by using a direct numeric value.
+When we know what a numeric value is.
 The example is given below:

-Here we directly divided the dividend using divisor, without any cell reference.
-15 is the numerator, and 3 is the denominator, which in turn will give the value as 5.
+Here, we divided the dividend using a divisor without any cell reference.
+15 is the numerator, and 3 is the denominator, giving the value as 5.

 Example #4 – Fix Denominator or Divisor

-Sometimes while calculating quotient, we have different dividend values but a fixed Divisor.
-We can still calculate Quotient using the example below:
+Sometimes while calculating quotients, we have different dividend values but a fixed divisor.
+However, we can still calculate the quotient using the example below:

-Here we see that our Dividend (Numerator) is changing, and we have fix Divisor (Denominator), i.e., 3.
+Here, we see that our dividend (numerator) is changing, and we have a fixed divisor (denominator), 3.

 Things to Remember

-- We must use the MOD function to get the remainder using the same Dividend and Divisor, use the MOD function.
+- We must use the MOD function to get the remainder using the same dividend and divisor.

-This has been a guide to Quotient in Excel.
-Here we learn how to calculate quotient in excel using cell reference, function arguments, direct numeric values, and Fix Denominator or Divisor with examples.
-You can learn more about excel function from the following articles –
+This article is a guide to Quotient in Excel.
+Here, we learn how to calculate quotients in Excel using cell reference, function arguments, direct numeric values, and fix denominators or divisors with examples.
+You can learn more about Excel functions from the following articles: –